freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 450.1

-Looks like the images show up as pink.
-I also have three fonts to use for the website.
+Looks like images show up in pink.
+There's also three fonts to use for the website.
 The first one is "roboto".
 Create `roboto.font` in the `website` folder.

 #### HINTS